WITH Melanie Ryan

 Professionally, I'm a Business Development Consultant.
 I specialize in working with professional services in architecture, design and the culture that orbits them.

-My passion for the built environment has led to careers as Accounts Lead at a creative agency representing award-winning architectural clients to Marketing Director for a prolific Southern California real estate developer to Business Development consulting for clients positioning themselves in Los Angeles *and now the Bay Area.
+My passion for the built environment has led to careers as Accounts Lead at a creative agency representing award-winning architectural clients to Marketing Director for a prolific Southern California real estate developer to Business Development consulting for clients positioning themselves in Los Angeles.

 I bring together the like-minded and uncover collaborations.